 Make a list of what you value the most.
 Why are these important to you?
-My goals Connecting your goals to your values and prioritie make a realistic plan.
+My goals a males the see group as a second set of seed balls were Connecting your goals to your values and prioritie make a realistic plan.
 Goals that are specific and n Think of a financial goal you have and write it here 2: